david-alvarez-rosa/personal-website/content/posts/devirtualization-and-static-polymorphism.md

         ret
 ```

-However, declaring `foo` as virtual changes `bar`'s assembly from a
+However, if we instead declare `foo` as `virtual`, it changes `bar`'s
-direct call into an indirect, vtable-based call.
+assembly from a direct call into an indirect, vtable-based call.

 ```asm
 bar(Base*):